mattaq31/Gel-Analysis-Scripts/README.md

 # Gel-Analysis-Scripts

 ### Description
 Suite of Jupyter Notebook-based tools for interpreting and analyzing standard and capillary gel signals.
-Also acts as the companion software to our publication in *Journal Name*.
+Also acts as the companion software to our paper entitled 'Multiplexed Label-Free Biomarker Detection by Targeted Disassembly of Variable-Length DNA Payload Chains'.

 Capabilities:
 - GUI for manual selection of gel lanes and bands, with features available for enforcing lane length/width with arbitrary rotations.